Tonbridge Walks – Leigh, Hildenborough and Castle round walk

 Many of the properties along London Road as you enter Tonbridge, and the adjoining roads around this area, belong to the private school – Tonbridge School.

-There is a footpath just after you reach the hill, which takes you up past the fantastic School Sports Centre – you can join as a member and get access to the gym and swimming pool.
+There is a footpath just after you reach the hill, which takes you up past an orchard towards the fantastic School Sports Centre – you can join as a member and get access to the gym and swimming pool.
 It’s also home to Tonbridge Athletic Club and the facilities are so good the Australian athletics team prepared there before the 2012 Olympics.
-The footpath then continues through with views over some of the remaining school grounds, coming out in the lovely Slade are of Tonbridge.
+The footpath then continues through with views over some of the remaining school grounds, coming out in the lovely Slade area of Tonbridge.

 Once you’ve gone up the hill the road sweeps to the right, and comes across the main frontage to the school, which is simply stunning, as you can see.
 Built in 1553 it has been school for some famous people, including Kent and England cricketer Colin Cowdrey, novelist Jane Austen’s father George, and the members of pop group Keane, to name just a few.
 They also have great shows at their E. M. Forster Theatre, at which I’ve seen a few.